Calamivathan/HRTOOL/README.md

 MIT License.
 Free to use, modify, and distribute.

 > © 2025 @HRModster Team.
-Made with passion for reverse engineering and clean code.
+Made with passion for reverse engineering and clean code, Jai Baba Ki.